influxdata/telegraf/plugins/inputs/intel_powerstat/README.md

 ## Example: Configuration with all available metrics

-This configuration allows getting processor package specific metrics and all per-CPU metrics:
+This configuration allows getting all processor package specific metrics and all per-CPU metrics:

 ```toml
 [[inputs.intel_powerstat]]